 During my largely solitary walks, I find myself appreciating my environment like never before.
 The smells, the sounds, the ever changing colours.
-Since I started foraging I’ve seen a dramatic improvement in my mood and in the frequency of anxiety attacks.
+Since I started foraging I’ve seen a dramatic improvement in my mood and all round wellbeing.

 7. Culinary Treats